List of King of the Hill characters: Hank Hill

 Hank Rutherford Hill (voiced by Mike Judge) is the main protagonist who proudly sells "propane and propane accessories" as the assistant manager at Strickland Propane.
 Hank's enthusiasm for his career is not usually shared by other characters in the series.
 The episodes "Movin' On Up" and "Chasing Bobby" show Hank escaping from his troubled home life by working on his lawn and truck when times are tough.
 Hank resembles—in both voice and appearance—the Tom Anderson character from Beavis and Butt-Head, who is also voiced by Judge.
 Hank is usually a well-meaning father, but is often confused and anxious towards modern trends and the antics of his friends and family members.
 He suffers from a narrow urethra, which made Bobby's conception difficult.
 Hank is uncomfortable with public displays of intimacy with his wife and son.
 He has a very difficult time saying "I love you" to any member of his family, as he thinks it is unmanly.
 Hank's trademark exclamation when surprised, angered or discomforted (sounding like "Bwaaa!") and his phrase "I tell you what" ("what" in his dialect being pronounced "hwaht") are running gags on the series.
 Hank is always faithful, friendly, firm, reasonable, well-read, and hard-working.
 Much of the series revolves around Hank's desire to do the right thing compared to much of the rest of the people around him who would rather cheat, lie or exploit; however, the people who try to take advantage of Hank tend to regret it because Hank is tougher and a lot shrewder than they thought.
 His favorite sports team is the Dallas Cowboys (he never expressed much interest in the NBA and Major League Baseball teams in the Dallas-Fort Worth area) though he has indicated that being a Houston Texans fan isn't out of the question because they aren't in the same NFL conference as Dallas and would only require any rooting interest decisions if the Cowboys and Texans somehow faced each other in a Super Bowl (a scenario that Hank looks forward to with hope akin to religious reverence).
 Hank is a proud Texan, having grown up there.
-He was, however, born in a ladies room at Yankee Stadium, and spent the first three days of his life in New York City.
+He was, however, born in a ladies room at Yankee Stadium, and spent the first three days of his life in New York City—much to his shame and horror.